 ACTIVITIES & WILDLIFE SIGHTINGS

-The lodge offers guided day and night game drives.
+The lodge offers guided game drives in the Makgadikgadi Pans National Park focusing on the exceptional wildlife sightings along the Boteti River.
 Depending on the water level, boat activities are also provided.
-Optional cultural excursions can be arranged to Khumaga Village, as can guided nature walks in the area surrounding the lodge.
+Optional cultural excursions can be arranged to Khumaga Village as well as day trips to Nxai pan and Baines Baobabs (three night stay only).

 Leroo La Tau translates as ‘lion’s paw’ but, although the surrounding area features abundant Lion, Zebra and Wildebeest, it also boasts Chobe Bushbuck, Leopard, Cheetah, Brown and Spotted Hyena, Impala, Kudu, Jackal, Porcupine, Genet and Caracal, to name but a few.